wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 		'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
 	)

-Django will use the first hasher in `PASSWORD_HASHERS` i.e.
-`settings.PASSWORD\_HASHERS[0]`.
-If other password hashers are listed it will also support these if the a match is not obtained using the first one.
+Django will pick and use the first password hasher in `PASSWORD_HASHERS` (e.g. `settings.PASSWORD_HASHERS[0]`).
+If other password hashers are specified in the tuple, Django will also use these if the first hasher doesn't work.

 If you want to use a more secure hasher, you can install [Bcrypt](https://pypi.python.org/pypi/bcrypt/) using `pip install bcrypt`, and then set the `PASSWORD_HASHERS` to be:

 {lang="python",linenos=off}
 	PASSWORD_HASHERS = [